Valley Nordkapp

 From the States, Scott Lovrien comments on the first outing in his lovely new Nordkapp Classic that he "loved her from the first paddle stroke to the last.
 She is a tiny bit tender – but should feel more at home with her with about 10 hours in the seat.
 Noticed she likes to sit on one chine or the other too – much like a Nigel Foster Legend or Silhouette boat too.
 Must be those narrow ends and the generous V hull – but like I said – loved it all just the same".
 He also noted though that it came without a compass recess, despite the image in Valley's material showing it with one.

 They are undoubtedly probably amongst the nicest looking kayaks on the market today and the original versions just look "right" as well.
 There must be hundreds of original Nordkapps afloat (or not - one has lain undisturbed on Easdale for years) - is that because they are superb craft?
 Or because they were one of the few decent sea kayaks available in the 1970's?
+Or because people bought a boat because of it's reputation?
 Or just because they were the nicest looking?

 Judging by the number of pictures of old Nordkapps in really excellent condition, it does seem that a lot of these boats didn't get that much use.
-One wonders how many people bought something like an HM because of its reputation, and then discovered they just didn't have the skills to handle it?
+One wonders how many people bought one because of its reputation, and then discovered they just didn't have the skills to handle it?
+Or, if it was an HM, they couldn't get it to turn?

 As I said at the start - you need to know which version you are talking about - a Nordkapp Jubilee just isn't the same as an "original" Nordkapp, and even those vary enormously.
-Since its inception the Jubilee has been modified significantly as well and it's also relevant to know whether the boat is UK or US spec.
+Since its inception the Jubilee has been modified significantly as well, and of course Valley validated this when designing the Forti in 2014.
+It's also relevant to know whether the boat is UK or US spec.
 There don't seem to have been any US spec boats sold in the UK or Europe - unless you know different - - -

 Pictures